 So while there is no special diet for joint health, it would be wise to add these foods to our balanced diet.
 I think that most fruit and vegetables are a good source of vitamins and minerals that will help in keeping our body healthy.

-Foods to avoid in maintain healthy joints
+Foods to avoid in maintaining healthy joints

 - Sugars.
 Sugar does nothing for our health they are just empty calories that increase our blood sugar levels.
 One can also become addicted to sugar.
-Sugar also causes inflammation development and has a bad impact on our over health.
+Sugar also causes inflammation development and has a bad impact on our health.